 Welcome to the American Blues family.
 Learn more about our Staff, Ensemble, Artistic Affiliates, and Board of Directors – extra credit for the mascot.
 We are the second oldest professional AEA Ensemble theater in Chicago.
-Our 37-member Ensemble has over 532 combined years of collaboration on stage.
+Our 37-member Ensemble has nearly 600 combined years of collaboration on stage.

 Leadershipsee directory for full staff

 GWENDOLYN (WENDY) WHITESIDE

 Wendy joined the Ensemble of American Blues Theater in 1998 and has served as Producing Artistic Director since 2010.
 Under her leadership, American Blues has nearly doubled the size of its Ensemble, added 28 Artistic Affiliates, and diversified its base of artists.
 She created the nationally-recognized annual Blue Ink Playwriting Award, Blueprint Development for new work, implemented community service into the company’s mission, and adapted the arts education program The Lincoln Project for Chicago Public Schools serving nearly 2,000 students annually.
 She led American Blues through its 2009 rebirth and built the operational budget from zero to $825,000 in six (6) years.
 Whiteside served numerous panels for the National Endowment for the Arts and sat on the national Board of Directors for Network of Ensemble Theaters.
 She’s a graduate of Northwestern University (cum laude), The School of the Art Institute of Chicago (MFA), and a Kellogg Executive Scholar in Nonprofit management (Kellogg School of Management, Northwestern University).
 She was nominated for “Chicagoan of the Year” in Chicago Magazine and named in Newcity’s annual Players list numerous times.
 In six years, six American Blues Theater shows were nominated for best production by the Joseph Jefferson Award committee.
 She’s received 11 Joseph Jefferson Awards, Citations, and nominations as an actress and Producing Artistic Director.
 Her favorite performances include Jeff Award for Solo Performance (Grounded), Jeff Award for Solo Performance (The K of D), Mary’s Wedding (Top 5 Performances in Indianapolis), Collected Stories (Best Actress Broadway World Chicago Award), and six years as “Mary Bailey” (It’s a Wonderful Life: Live in Chicago!).
 She’s the recipient of two (2) After Dark Awards, and numerous Broadway World Chicago Awards and nominations.
 She directs the Chicago holiday tradition It’s a Wonderful Life: Live in Chicago!